 Your prayers for the protection and guidance of this website are needed and greatly appreciated.

 - Report the true history of WCG and Herbert Armstrong

 - Provide education on thought reform and exploitive WCG offshoots

 - Furnish information on healing from emotional, spiritual and psychological abuse

-- Offer support, validation and recovery information to survivors
+- Offer support, validation and encouragement

 - Maintain confidentiality

 - Be empathetic toward survivors’ struggling faith

 “Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.”